wongsingfo/comp-sys/docs/net-sys/db.md

 - Row-store storage managers are most commonly used today for OLTP systems.
 They offer high-performance for transactions.
 - Column-stores win for analytical workloads and are widely used in OLAP.

+## Index

+RID: unique tuple identifier (e.g. `(PageID, SlotID)` )

+search key: can be any set of fields (not the same as the primary key!)

+data entry for key k can be:

+- (k, RID)
+- (k, list-of-RIDs)
+- the actual record with key k (also called _indexed file organization_)

+index: collection of data entries (now we have two files: data file and index file)

+- dense or sparse
+- primary or secondary
+  - primary: determines the location of indexed records
+- clustered or unclustered
+  - clustered: records close in index are close in data

+Large indexes: index the index itself

+- hash-based: not good for range queries
+- tree-based:
+  - B tree: 1 node = 1 page
+  - B+ tree:
+    - keep tree balanced in height
+    - make leaves into a linked list to facilitate range queries

+B+ tree (default index structure on most DBMSs):

+- parameter d
+- each node (except root) has d ≤ m ≤ 2d keys and m+1 pointers
+- each leaf has d ≤ m ≤ 2d keys and pointers to
+  - the data records
+  - the next leaf (for range queries)
+- usually:  2d x key-size + (2d+1) x pointer-size ≤ block-size